anakic/querystorm-docs/docs/Automation/Automation_with_dotnet.md

 ### Sending and handling events from VBA

 Events can be sent from VBA code to the workbook application.
-This offers full flexibility with regards to sending events.
+This offers full flexibility with regard to sending events.

 One particular reason this might be useful is that it allows using regular buttons to send events, instead of ActiveX buttons which have known issues when changing resolution (e.g. second screen, projector).